 Alongside all this natural beauty, Norfolk isn’t short of manmade marvels.
 It's home to the Queen’s Sandringham Estate, handsome Holkham Hall, ancient villages, and striking places of worship, among them Norwich Cathedral.
 Its soaring spire, elegant cloisters, painted medieval panels and carvings present over 900-years of history and architectural splendour.

 Cathedral aside, Norwich is a stunner.
 Though small in size, it’s big on charm, especially on Elm Hill, where you can shop and eat your way up the winding incline surrounded by medieval buildings and blossoming trees.
-This was included in our round-up of the top 20 UK locations for amazing street photography Dropdown content for very good reason.
+This was included in our round-up of the top 20 UK locations for amazing street photography for very good reason.

 Superbly sited in a 13th-century building in Norwich’s Cathedral Quarter, The Maid’s Head Hotel is packed with period features.
 Or, if you fancy taking to the water, book a stay on the Norfolk Broads Cruiser.